hashicorp/terraform-provider-kubernetes/_about/ISSUES.md

 3. An initial triage process determines whether the issue is critical and must be addressed immediately, or can be left open for community discussion.
 In this step, we typically assign a size estimate to the work involved for that issue for our reference.
 We'll label the issue `acknowledged` when we've run through this step.

-4. The issue queued in our backlog to be addressed in a pull request or commit.
+4. The issue is queued in our backlog and will be addressed in a pull request or commit.
 The issue number will be referenced in the commit message so that the code that fixes it is clearly linked.